maxint-rd/TM16xx/README.md

 <sup>\*) Alternative configurations TM1638QYF/TM1638Anode/InvertedTM1638, TM1618Anode and TM1640Anode are also supported.</sup>

-The following chips are fully supported and tested to work: TM1616, TM1618, TM1620, TM1623, TM1624, TM1628, TM1630, TM1637, TM1638, TM1640, TM1650, TM1652, TM1668.
+The following chips are fully supported and tested to work: TM1616, TM1618, TM1620, TM1623, TM1624, TM1628, TM1630, TM1637, TM1638, TM1640, TM1650, TM1652, TM1668, TM1680.

+The [generic class TM16xxIC](#generic-class-tm16xxic) was added to aupport many more chips: TM1620B, TM1623C, TM1626A, TM1616B, TM1628A, TM1629A, TM1629B, TM1629C, TM1629D, TM1636, TM1639, TM1640B, TM1642, TM1643, TM1665, TM1667.
+Note that while their features are supported, I don't have them all in my collection and they have not all been tested.
+Please let me know your findings if you have tested one of them.

 Note that there are similar chips made by other manufacturers that may be compatible with the Titan Micro chips.
 For instance: the HBS640 by WINRISE is compatible with the TM1640.

-As of end 2024 many more chips are supported: TM1620B, TM1623C, TM1626A, TM1616B, TM1628A, TM1629A, TM1629B, TM1629C, TM1629D, TM1636, TM1639, TM1640B, TM1642, TM1643, TM1665, TM1667.
-Note that while their features are supported via the [generic class TM16xxIC](#generic-class-tm16xxic), I don't have them all in my collection and they have not all been tested.
-Please let me know your findings if you have tested one of them.

 ___NEW___  - In 2025 support was added for the [TM1621 and TM1622 LCD drivers](https://github.com/maxint-rd/TM16xx/wiki/TM16xx-chips-features-and-support#tm16xx-lcd-driver-chips), including specific support for the HT1621 based 6 x 7-segment PDC-6X1 module and the TM1622 based DM8BA10 module with 10 x 16-segment alphanumeric digits.
 The TM1621D was tested with a 3x7-segment mini LCD display.
 Other variations (TM1621B, TM1621C, TM1622B) were not tested, but may work fine.

 For a full overview of all the chips and their current level of support go to [TM16xx chips features and support](https://github.com/maxint-rd/TM16xx/wiki/TM16xx-chips-features-and-support).

-See the [documents folder](/documents) for datasheets containing more information about these chips and their pinouts.
+See the [documents folder](/documents) for datasheets containing more information about many of these chips and their pinouts.

 ## Library structure
 This library has a layered structure to simplify the support of multiple TM16xx chips.